icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 - [Cloudlog](https://magicbug.co.uk/cloudlog/) - Cloudlog is a self-hosted PHP application that allows you to log your amateur radio contacts anywhere. ([Source Code](https://github.com/magicbug/cloudlog)) `MIT` `PHP/Docker`
 - [CUPS](https://www.cups.org/) - The Common Unix Print System uses Internet Printing Protocol (IPP) to support printing to local and network printers. ([Source Code](https://github.com/OpenPrinting/cups/commits/master)) `GPL-2.0` `C`
 - [CyberChef](https://github.com/gchq/CyberChef) - Perform all manner of operations within a web browser such as AES, DES and Blowfish encryption and decryption, creating hexdumps, calculating hashes, and much more. ([Demo](https://gchq.github.io/CyberChef)) `Apache-2.0` `Javascript`
-- [DailyTxT](https://github.com/PhiTux/DailyTxT) - Encrypted Diary Web-App to save your personal memories of each day.
-Includes a search-function and encrypted file-upload. `MIT` `Docker`
 - [DomainMOD](https://domainmod.org) - Application to manage your domains and other internet assets in a central location.
 DomainMOD includes a Data Warehouse framework that allows you to import your WHM/cPanel web server data so that you can view, export, and report on your data. ([Demo](https://demo.domainmod.org), [Source Code](https://github.com/domainmod/domainmod)) `GPL-3.0` `PHP`
 - [DOMJudge](https://www.domjudge.org/) - A system for running a programming contest, like the ICPC regional and world championship programming contests. ([Demo](https://www.domjudge.org/demo), [Source Code](https://github.com/DOMjudge/domjudge)) `GPL-2.0/BSD-3-Clause/MIT` `PHP`
 - [F-Droid](https://f-droid.org) - Server tools for maintaining an F-Droid repository system. ([Source Code](https://gitlab.com/fdroid/fdroidserver)) `AGPL-3.0` `Python/Docker/deb`